Moebe1/Chrome-Extension-to-Inject-Random-Quotes-from-Google-Sheets-into-Gmail-composer/README.md

-# Gmail Quote Injector from Google Sheets
+# Gmail Quote Injector from Google Sheets Chrome Extension
 Unpacked Chrome Extension that injects a random quote from a user specified Google Sheet into a Gmail Composer.

 ## Change Log